devafzal203/user-management-be/README.md

 - **Password hashing**: Passwords are hashed using industry-standard algorithms like **bcrypt** to ensure security.
 - Secure authentication tokens (JWT or session-based) are used to maintain authenticated sessions.

-#### 6. **API Documentation**

-- The backend provides a set of API endpoints for interaction and integration with frontend applications.
-- Detailed API documentation is available to guide users through available operations.

 ## Tech Stack

 - **Backend Framework**: Node.js & Express